clemsadand/multilingual-backpack-lm/README.md

 ## Acknowledgements
-This implementation is based on the papers [Backpack Language Models]() and [Character-level Chinese Backpack Language Models](https://arxiv.org/abs/2310.12751).
+This implementation is based on the Github repo [Character-level Chinese Backpack Language Models](https://github.com/SwordElucidator/nanoBackpackLM).
+The Github repo of the Backpack Language Models is [here](https://github.com/john-hewitt/backpacks-flash-attn).

 ## References